-Along the side of the river about 75 m downstream of the Holme Head Wheel area, there is a row of edge-set stone slabs, joined by wrought-iron straps, which mark the end of the tail goit.
+The tail goit runs in a culvert beneath the path before emerging into the river about 75 m downstream, just above the modern stepping stones, initially separated from the river by edge-set slabs joined by wrought-iron straps.
 As the wheel pit was lower than the river, this arrangement was needed to equalise the water levels and prevent water backing up the channel when river levels were high; a similar line of stonework can be seen at Hollins Bridge Mill and Third Coppice Wheel.

 Nature and wildlife at Holme Head Wheel

 The Holme Head mill dam is quite large but mostly overgrown, although still holding enough water to create a wetland habitat for amphibians and the more secretive birds like the Willow Tit.
 In 1934 the dam was reported to be nearly filled with Horsetails and as a result of further silting and drying it has now been largely succeeded by other vegetation including Brooklime, Forget-me-not, Great Hairy Willow Herb, Iris, Nettle, Reedmace (Bulrush) and some trees (mainly Alder and Willow).